 8.1.4.
-In the context of this manual a secured space may be a single room or a facility that has security measures in place for the processing of classified information, or may encompass an entire building.
-Secured spaces can be constructed with assistance from GCSB.
-The PSM should be consulted.
+In the context of this manual a secure area may be a single room or a facility that has security measures in place for the processing of classified information, or may encompass an entire building.

 Physical security certification authorities